cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ```
 ##### CPU Load
 ![](/img/loadtests/v1/netdata/ng_overall_cpu.png)
-The CPU load is alot more spiky and even when the API responds with failures, not all resources are used.
+The CPU load is a lot more spiky and even when the API responds with failures, not all resources are used.

 ###### Nginx Load
 ![](/img/loadtests/v1/netdata/ng_nginx_cpu.png)